datadryad/dryad-app/app/views/layouts/_submission_process.html.md

 </p>

 <p>
-  If you prefer that your data remain private during the peer review process, select <a href="/stash/faq#how-does-dryad-s-private-for-peer-review-feature-work">Private for peer review</a>
-  on the final page of the submission form.
-While in this status, your submission will not enter our curation process or publish until the checkbox for this option is deselected or you contact us to update the status of your submission.
+  If you prefer that your data remain private during the peer review process, select the option "Keep my dataset private while my related article is in peer review" on the final page of the submission form.
+While in "<a href="/stash/faq#how-does-dryad-s-private-for-peer-review-feature-work">Private for peer review</a>" status, your submission will not enter our curation process or publish until the checkbox for this option is deselected or you contact us to update the status of your submission.
 </p>